-One article described a case study in Norway.
+One literature article included a case study on Norway.
 Although EADLs are not discussed explicitly, they appear to be included in the author's definition of AT, which encompasses "any product (including devices, equipment, instruments, and software) either specially designed and produced or generally available [...]".
 Norway has a unified national system for AT that addresses users functional/practical daily problems.
 This includes legislation for no cost access to necessary and appropriate AT, providing users with the same services regardless of location, involving user participation in the system, and emphasizing a focus on the individual.
 Additionally, the system established a common information and communications technology system for registration of purchases, distribution, repairs and regular servicing, and refurbishing of AT.
-Structurally, there are 18 AT centres, 1 in each county coordinating their local AT activities, serving as referral centres and working with rehabilitation and health services to address functional and practical daily problems of users.
-The assistive technology centre (ATC) have personnel such as engineers and technicians, opticians, speech therapists, physiotherapists, and OTs with expert knowledge who give guidance to local authorities.
+Structurally, there are 18 Assistive Technology Centres (ATC), one in each county coordinating their local AT activities, serving as referral centers and working with rehabilitation and health services to address functional/practical daily problems of users.
+The ATC have personnel such as engineers/technicians, opticians, speech therapists, physiotherapists, and OTs with expert knowledge who give guidance to local authorities.
 The municipalities have the responsibility of AT product provision, with trained professionals, often physiotherapists and OTs, responsible for assessing and identifying user needs, recommending and providing AT products, and conducting follow-up with users.
 In the national AT system there are national competence centres that have distinct expertise areas, which ATCs can contact.
 Norway has national agreements with suppliers and retailers of AT products, from which ATCs purchase and distribute AT products to the municipalities.
-The country also recycles a substantial portion of their AT products as a cost-saving approach.26
+The country also recycles a substantial portion of their AT products as a cost-saving approach.